rvoll/rvoll/README.md

 # Hey there!
 Welcome to my Github page.

+---

 ## About me

 Getting into **WebDevelopment** I'm starting off yet another project in my life.
 After studying biology for a few years, I've studied linguistics and worked as a linguist for a long time.
 I've mainly done research on African languages (e.g. the Khoisan language Nama/Khoekhoe in South Africa or the Bantoid language Mundabli in Cameroon).
 I've also taught German as a foreign language and gotten into coaching and social work.
 During my life I have travelled a lot.
-I have worked and lived in London, Paris, Leiden NL, in different German towns like Bonn, Regensburg and Leipzig.
+I have worked and lived in Namibia, London, South Africa, Paris, Leiden (NL) and in different German towns like Bonn, Regensburg and Leipzig.

 In my free time, I

 - dance Blues and Lindy Hop
 - go climbing
 - hike
+- spend time with my kids
 - meet friends

 ...and do other fun things.